grafana/alloy/docs/sources/troubleshoot/support_bundle.md

 {{< docs/shared lookup="stability/public_preview.md" source="alloy" version="<ALLOY_VERSION>" >}}

-The `/-/support?duration=N` endpoint returns a 'support bundle', a zip file that contains information about a running {{< param "PRODUCT_NAME" >}} instance, and can be used as a baseline of information when trying to debug an issue.
+The `/-/support?duration=N` endpoint returns a support bundle, a zip file that contains information about a running {{< param "PRODUCT_NAME" >}} instance, and can be used as a baseline of information when trying to debug an issue.